 - Filling: solid ventilated piece of gel memory foam

-- Performance Cooling Side: a Proprietary layer of phase change material
+- Performance Cooling Side: a proprietary layer of technology that features Phase Change Material

 - Exterior Cover Performance Side: High-performance moisture wicking